TarekDib03/Rice-Business-Analytics-Capstone-Market-Value-Housing-Units/README.md

-Using Tukey HSD test, all the means of current market values are different throughout all 4 regions as shown in the table above.
+Using the Tukey HSD test, all the means of current market values are different throughout all 4 regions as shown in the table above.
 P-values of all groups are close to zero, and thus the null hypothesis is rejected.
-The null hypothesis claims that the means between two groups are equal.
+The null hypothesis claims that the means between the two groups are equal.

 ### Summary Tables